 Finally, the reading passage contends that whales' heads are upward during migration which means they are seeking assistance from sky to search the direction.
 Conversely, the professor believes that this behavior is not unique for whales and shark do the same, while they do not migrate by star navigation.
 There are some other explanations for sky-hopping such as looking for hunt.
 Moreover, they look at sky even during the day when there is no star above their heads.
 In fact, their behavior is only for speculation.

-- Do you agree or disagree with the following statement To improve the quality of education universities should spend more money on salaries for university professors Use specific reasons and examples to support your answer 90
+- Do you agree or disagree with the following statement Leadership comes naturally one cannot learn to be a leader Use specific reasons and examples to support your answer 90

 Transition Words or Phrases used: